oschrenk/notes/things.md

 ## Ideas ##

- - soundwaves as objects with 3d printing
+ - sound waves as objects with 3d printing
  - cutting bottles

 ## Appendix ##

 ### Resources ###

 - [formulor.de](http://www.formulor.de) A webservice for cutting materials.
-Send them vecor file, choose material and they send you the stuff.
+Send them vector file, choose material and they send you the stuff.
 - [modulor](http://www.modulor.de/) A website for different materials, stationery needs
 - [inventables.com](http://www.inventables.com/) We sell materials that designers, artists, and inventors use to develop new products and pushes the boundaries of what's possible.
 - [maedler.de](http://www.maedler.de/) Metal, cogs and stuff.